nordic-institute/X-Road/doc/Architecture/arc-ss_x-road_security_server_architecture.md

 #### 3.2.3 Messaging

-Xroad-signer fetches information from certificate authority's OCSP responder.
+Xroad-signer fetches information from certificate authority's OCSP responder using interface Q.

 Xroad-signer offers interface S in \[[Figure 2](#Ref_Security_Server_process_diagram)\] for signing requests.
 It is used by xroad-proxy-ui-api and xroad-proxy.
 Additionally xroad-proxy is accessing directly the keyconf.xml encapsulated by xroad-signer.